Azra (band)

-They released their first single in 1979 with songs "Balkan" and "A šta da radim".
-The first album named Azra was published in 1980 and achieved commercial success and popularized Azra in Yugoslavia.
+They released their first single, "Balkan" and "A šta da radim", in 1979.
+Their eponymous debut was released in 1980 and achieved commercial success, giving them commercial success in Yugoslavia.
 Their second album was released in 1981.
 Azra recorded its last studio album Između krajnosti (Between the Extremes) in 1987.
-In 1988 the band recorded 4LP live album under the name Zadovoljština (Satisfaction), after which Štulić disbanded the band. Štulić recorded three more solo albums since moving to the Netherlands, where he lives in seclusion.
+In 1988 the band recorded 4LP live album under the name Zadovoljština (Satisfaction), after which Štulić broke the band up. Štulić recorded three more solo albums since moving to the Netherlands, where he lives in seclusion.
 A 2003 rock documentary, Sretno dijete depicts Azra as the focus of the rock scene in Yugoslavia during the 1980s, along with Bijelo dugme.
 Even today, Azra remains very popular among youth in the countries of the former Yugoslavia.

+In 1986, the band released their sixth album, It Ain't Like In The Movies At Allthrough Diskoton.
+The triple album was recorded in the Netherlands, after Branimir Štulić had moved to that country.

-In 1998, the music critics compiled a list of 100 best albums of Yugoslav pop and rock music.
+In 1998, music critics compiled a list of 100 best albums of Yugoslav pop and rock music.
 Five Azra albums were included, three of them in top 10.
-On the Radio B92's list of 100 greatest songs of former Yugoslavia, four Azra songs were included, all of them in top 20.
+On the Radio B92's list of 100 greatest songs of former Yugoslavia, four Azra songs were included, all of them in the top 20.